 International Hydrographic Organization

-Beaudoin, Jonathan; Calder, Brian; Hiebert, J; and Imahori, Gretchen, "Estimation of Sounding Uncertainty from Measurements of Water Mass Variability" (2009).
+Beaudoin, Jonathan; Calder, Brian R.; Hiebert, J; and Imahori, Gretchen, "Estimation of Sounding Uncertainty from Measurements of Water Mass Variability" (2009).
 International Hydrographic Review.
 481.